Historic Richmond is easy to love.

 In Capitol Square you will find the Virginia Governor's Mansion, the oldest, continuously occupied governor’s residence in the U.S., and the Virginia State Capitol, which was designed by Thomas Jefferson.
 Meetings held here date as far back as 1788!

 Are your feet starving to explore what Richmond shopping has to offer?
 Grab a shuttle to the “Mile of Style” in Carytown for over a mile of unique shops, boutiques and places to eat.
-Rest your feet and people watch by a café window, or stop in the eco-friendly Alchemy Eco Boutique for an eclectic collection of apparel and gifts.
+Rest your feet and people watch by a café window.

 For some relaxation, check out Maymont.
 It is a great site for a quick nap under one of the many magnificent trees or a family picnic among the historical buildings, stunning gardens, animal exhibits and rolling lawns.

 Last Updated: 12/15/2016